Notes on the Gospel according to Matthew, Chapter 6

 25 Ideo dico vobis, ne solliciti sitis animæ vestræ quid manducetis, neque corpori vestro quid induamini.
 Nonne anima plus est quam esca, et corpus plus quam vestimentum?
 26 Respicite volatilia cæli, quoniam non serunt, neque metunt, neque congregant in horrea: et Pater vester cælestis pascit illa.
 Nonne vos magis pluris estis illis?
 27 Quis autem vestrum cogitans potest adjicere ad staturam suam cubitum unum?
 28 Et de vestimento quid solliciti estis?
 Considerate lilia agri quomodo crescunt: non laborant, neque nent.
 29 Dico autem vobis, quoniam nec Salomon in omni gloria sua coopertus est sicut unum ex istis.
 30 Si autem fœnum agri, quod hodie est, et cras in clibanum mittitur, Deus sic vestit, quanto magis vos modicæ fidei?
 31 Nolite ergo solliciti esse, dicentes: Quid manducabimus, aut quid bibemus, aut quo operiemur?
 32 hæc enim omnia gentes inquirunt.
 Scit enim Pater vester, quia his omnibus indigetis.
 33 Quærite ergo primum regnum Dei, et justitiam ejus: et hæc omnia adjicientur vobis.
 34 Nolite ergo solliciti esse in crastinum.
 Crastinus enim dies sollicitus erit sibi ipsi: sufficit diei malitia sua.

 The twenty-fifth verse shifts the discussion from one of money to one of worry.
-This verse begins a discussion on why one should not be over anxious about the material.
+This verse begins a discussion on why one should not be over-anxious about the material.
 The word translated as “life” could also refer to the soul, but writers of the period did not see a distinction between the two concepts.
-This verse is also interpreted as a reminder that God Provides life and so there should no doubt that He also Provides the necessities of survival.
+This verse is also interpreted as a reminder that God Provides life, and so there should not doubt that He also Provides the necessities of survival.
 The word translated in this verse as “eat” is the same word frequently translated as “rust” in the nineteenth verse.
-The nature of the world consumes and one consumed by it is lost.
+The nature of the world consumes, and one consumed by it is lost.
 The Nature of the Divine is al-Hayy, Eternal Life and one who is drowned in it, lives forever.

 This verse is quite a well known one, appearing frequently in art and literature.
 John Keats’ “Ode on Indolence” quotes it.
 Pelham Wodehouse humorously used the phrase to refer to the idle rich who do no labour.
 Many other writers have also directed the phrase at the rich and idle.
 Jesus (a.s.) stated that naturally, the flowers are as finely dressed as King Solomon (a.s.).
 The word translated as “arrayed” specifically refers to being dressed in ornate clothing.